opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

    :width: 100%
    :alt: First GET command against data source.

-You may get an empty return.
+**[Empty Return]** You may get an empty return.
 That is not bad!
 No error means the data source connection is setup correctly.
-The reason for the empty return is by default STIX-shifter only searches the last 10 or 30 minutes of data if no time range is provided.
-So you can get data by specifying a time range to search, e.g., ``START t'2021-05-06T00:00:00Z' STOP t'2021-05-07T00:00:00Z'`` to search for all data on the day May 6, 2021.
+The reason for the empty return is by default STIX-shifter only searches the last five minutes of data if no time range is provided in the ``WHERE`` clause, and you are lucky that the data source has no matched data in the last five minutes.
+If this is the case, you can get data by specifying a time range at the end of the GET command, e.g., ``START t'2021-05-06T00:00:00Z' STOP t'2021-05-07T00:00:00Z'`` to search for all data on the day May 6, 2021.
 You need to use ISO timestamp and both ``START`` and ``STOP`` keywords.
+Press ``tab`` in the middle of the timestamp to complete it.
 For more information, please check the command:GET section in :doc:`language`.

-**[Known STIX-Shifter Issue]** STIX-Shifter have compatible issues with Python
+**[Python Version Issue]** STIX-Shifter have compatible issues with Python > 3.6.
-> 3.6 on Fedora/RHEL.
 Test STIX-Shifter manually if Kestrel encounters a data source issue and suggests so.
 If Python version is the issue, you may need to install Python 3.6, e.g., ``sudo dnf install python3.6``, and create `Python virtual environment`_ from Python 3.6 to restart.

 Matching A TTP Pattern
 ----------------------